 - In a large bowl, combine the potatoes, bread cubes, onion, celery leaves, parsley, butter, salt and pepper.
 In a small bowl, beat flour and egg substitute.
 Stir in milk; pour into the potato mixture and mix well.
 Add more milk if filling seams dry.

 - Just before baking, stuff the turkey.
 Skewer openings; tie drumsticks together.
 Place on a rack in a roasting pan.

-- Bake at 325° for 4-1/2 to 5 hours or until a meat thermometer reads 180° for the turkey and 165° for the stuffing.
+- Bake at 325° for 4-1/2 to 5 hours or until a thermometer reads 180° for the turkey and 165° for the stuffing.
 When turkey begins to brown, cover lightly with a tent of aluminum foil and baste if needed.
 Remove all stuffing.
 Yield: 10-12 servings.

 Originally published as Dutch Potato Poultry Stuffing in Country Woman November/December 1994, p31